Tuba202/StyleFlow/README.md

 Installing CUDA: https://youtu.be/cL05xtTocmY

-Now from windows search, type in Anaconda/Miniconda(whichever one you downloaded), and click on Anaconda/Miniconda powershell.
-Simply copy and paste in these commands:
+Now from windows search, type in powershell, and click on Anaconda/Miniconda powershell.
+Then simply copy and paste in these commands:

 ```
 conda create -y -n styleflow python==3.6.7